tasosalvas/spdiu/README.md

 ### Added

+Tasks:
 - `save`, `load`, `ls`, `backup` and `clean` tasks create and manage save state slots
 - `show` task reads saves or active game data and displays details on their contents
 - `info` task provides introductory documentation, `-c` displays config

+Customization:
+- Configuration overrides can be set in an `invoke.yaml` in the project folder
+- Local user tasks can be defined in a `local_tasks.py`.